OdedMous/HMM-POS-Tagger/README.md

 ## **Some implementation details**

-* Global data structures: they were created in order to extract important information (such as counts of occurrence of tags in the training set).
+**Object "Counts" from word_counting.py:**
+It contains data structures that stores important information about the text such as word and tag counts for the text.
 Two advantages obtained by that:
-  1. Shorter run time - in a one-time single pass on the data we extract usful information that help us makes things faster later in the program.
+1. Run time - in a one-time single pass on the data we extract usful information that makes calculations run faster later in the program.
 2. Readability - we can access those structures from anywhere in the program, instead of reconstruct them over and over agian.
 Disadvantages:
 1. Memorey

+* **Pseudo-words**:
+We map all low-frequency words from training set, and all unknown words (from test set) to pseudo-words.
-* Pseudo-words: my main ideas was to map a word by:
+My main ideas was to map a word by:
 - its suffix/prefix.
 - if it contains a number
-                - and some more little spelling things.
+- some more little spelling things, such as if the word has capital first letter or if the word contains $.
 Furtter thinking one should check:
-				- combaine suffix/prefix of word with its capital first letter.
+- combaine suffix/prefix of a word with its capital first letter.
 - consider more carefully special symbols like '.' and '-'.
 - consider more carfully numbers ("4th" and "forth" may get the same pseudo-word, but "4-years" not).
-				- and more..
+- and more...